Amortized Causal Discovery: Learning to Infer Causal Graphs from Time-Series Data

 \section{Experiments}

-\paragraph{Implementation} In our experiments, the encoder consists of fully-connected networks (MLPs) or 1D CNNs with attentive pooling \citep{lin2017structured} and the decoder consists of an MLP.
-They implement two and one edge-propagation steps along the graph, respectively.
-We measure causal discovery performance by area under the receiver operator curve (AUROC) of predicted edge probabilities over test samples.
-We compare to recurrent models (\citet{tank2018neural, khanna2019economy}), and a mutual-information (MI) based model by \citet{wu2020discovering} and several baselines implemented by those authors, including MI (unmodified), transfer entropy \citep{schreiber2000measuring}, and a linear Granger causality.
-More details in \cref{app:experimental-details}; our code is available at \href{https://github.com/loeweX/AmortizedCausalDiscovery}{\texttt{github.com/loeweX/AmortizedCausalDiscovery}}.
+\paragraph{Implementation} We measure causal discovery performance by the area under the receiver operator curve (AUROC) of predicted edge probabilities over test samples.
+We compare to recurrent models (\citet{tank2018neural, khanna2019economy}), a mutual-information (MI) based model by \citet{wu2020discovering} and several baselines implemented by those authors, including MI (unmodified), transfer entropy \citep{schreiber2000measuring}, and linear Granger causality.
+More details in \cref{app:experimental-details}, our code is available at \href{https://github.com/loeweX/AmortizedCausalDiscovery}{\texttt{github.com/loeweX/AmortizedCausalDiscovery}}.